nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

 - `unmark 1 tut/1` Marks the 1st person in the address book as absent for tutorial 1.
-- `unmark * tut/1` Marks all persons in the address book as absent for tutorial 1.
-- `unmark * tut/1-3` Marks all persons in the address book as absent for tutorials 1 to 3.
+- `unmark 1 tut/1-3` Marks the 1st person in the address book as absent for tutorials 1 to 3.
 - `unmark 1 tut/[2,4,12]` Marks the 1st person in the address book as absent for tutorials 2, 4 and 12.

 ### Resetting person's attendance : `reset`